In order to be considered for university admission a school leaver normally must have:

 - Unacceptable combination rules will apply to ATAR Mathematics courses (see below)

-- Mathematics Applications and Mathematics Specialist are an unacceptable combination.
+- Mathematics Applications and Mathematics Specialist are an unacceptable combination (they both may be studied to achieve a WACE).

 - Therefore only one score from the unacceptable combination can be used in the calculation of the ATAR.